intuition-dev/intuDocs/README.md

 There are many example apps, and shipped templates include include: an CMS module, a watcher, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, AMP, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.

-MetaBake&trade; is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and mobile apps; using single code base.
+MetaBakeis not static only - it fully supports and has examples, shipped apps, and docs for dynamic and mobile apps; using single code base.

 - Click for mbake Docs: [docs.MetaBake.org](http://docs.MetaBake.org)
 - [git.MetaBake.org](http://git.MetaBake.org)